difference between physical and chemical changes

 Chemical changes, on the other hand, involve the formation of a new substance by altering its chemical composition.
 This usually occurs due to the rearrangement of atoms in molecules in such a way that they form a completely different compound.
 For instance, burning wood is an example of a chemical change.
 During this process, the wood reacts with oxygen to form carbon dioxide and water vapor.
 Other examples of chemical changes include rusting of iron, cooking food, and digestion of food in the body.

-See also difference between soil and land
+See also difference between sandy soil and clay soil

 Difference between Physical and Chemical Changes